andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 Because that's exactly what he would say.

-Everyone got emotional

-Whatever it was everyone had their ow emotion that they were going through.
-All it was for me was just thinking about listening to FM 95.5 with my old man in Tulsa
+<h4 class="article-subheader">Pythagoras</h4>

-"Make sure to make your steps a little longer on the way back because you have to walk farther since it's on an angle"
+During our first rehearsal Mark gives us a pointer to help keep our lines straight, "make sure to make your steps a little longer on the way back because you have to walk farther since it's on an angle"

 At this point my brain starts calculating.
 It's a subconscious reaction that I have no control over.